MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P10-Adding-Authentication/content.md

 What is happening here?

 > [info]
 > We are testing for certain behaviors of our Rails app when it is authenticated and when it isn't.
-We test the senario when there is no authentication - it should fail and when we do have valid authentication - we should get a successful (200...299) response.
+We test the scenario when there is no authentication - it should fail and when we do have valid authentication - we should get a successful (200...299) response.
 >

 # Refactoring our authentication code